cbonoz/cosmos20/README.md

 Cosmos API module (apis) - interact with arbitrary api's from your cosmos app using this prebuilt cosmos hub module.

-Going after the build a module challenge for the cosmos hackatom contest.
+Going after the build a module challenge for the cosmos hackatom contest for increasing Cosmos utility and go to market.

+Note this is a prototype/hackathon concept module.

-### Use cases
+### Value adds

-- Make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
+- Easily make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
-- Perform programmatic access to other services such as other blockchains, third party api's
+- Perform programmatic access to other services such as other blockchains, third party api's (increase  interoperability).
-- Provide a simple interface to configure a set of API-based commands.
+- Provide a simple interface to configure a set of API-based commands even without detailed knowledge of go http or cosmos.
+Simply provide the urls and payloads and the module can take care of the rest.

 ### Usage